 They should enable you to work more efficiently, and assist you in enhancing the quality of your output.

-Here are five questions you might have about how a DMS can benefit your business, making the process of controlling and sharing critical documents both efficient and cost-effective.
+Here are eight questions you might have about how a DMS can benefit your business, making the process of controlling and sharing critical documents both efficient and cost-effective.

 1. How can a DMS help me with compliance?

 Document management systems empower enterprises to tick the boxes that demonstrate regulatory compliance, with improved visibility and control.
 The best DMSs let you graphically depict business process flow on your company intranet, which allows you to take a risk-based approach to quality processes.
 You can show auditors exactly what they need to see at the click of a button.